Henry David Thoreau was born 12 July 1817, and died 6 May 1862

 - Read the best books first, or you may not have a chance to read them at all.

-Thoreau was an American author, poet, philosopher, abolitionist, naturalist, tax resister, and historian.
+Henry David Thoreau was an American author, poet, philosopher, abolitionist, naturalist, tax resister, and historian.
 He is best known for his book Walden, a reflection upon simple living in natural surroundings.
-Follow this link to find out where Henry David Thoreau slept,
+Follow this link to find out where Henry David Thoreau slept.
+His writing is available in The Works of Henry David Thoreau.

 Source for Image